warengonzaga/update-your-footer-wp/README.md

 - Upload the plugin (.zip file) to the /wp-content/plugins/ directory.
 - Activate the Update Your Footer WP plugin through the 'Plugins' menu in WordPress.
-- Use the shortcodes from Update Your Footer WP into your site's footer.
+- Use the shortcodes from Update Your Footer WP into your site's footer. (see usage below)

 ## 🕹️ Usage